 Artistically literate citizens know and understand artwork from varied historical periods and cultures, and actively seek and appreciate diverse forms and genres of artwork of enduring quality/significance.
 They also seek to understand relationships among the arts, and cultivate habits of searching for and identifying patterns, relationships between the arts and other knowledge.

 Artistically literate citizens find joy, inspiration, peace, intellectual stimulation, meaning, and other life-enhancing qualities through participation in the arts.

-The Arts as Community Engagement Artistically literate citizens seek artistic experience and support the arts in their local, state, national, and global communities.
+Artistically literate citizens seek artistic experience and support the arts in their local, state, national, and global communities.